-Many people who are struggling with substance abuse disorders or mental health disorders often ask: what are co-occurring disorders?
-According to the American Addiction Centers, co-occurring disorders occur when both of these conditions manifest at the same time.
+Many people struggling with substance use or mental health disorders ask, “What are co-occurring disorders?”
+Co-occurring disorders occur when both of these conditions manifest at the same time.
 There is no distinct pattern to which of the two conditions develops first.
-An individual can develop a mental disorder first, then the substance use disorder, or vice versa.
+An individual can develop a mental disorder first, then a substance use disorder, or vice versa.

-According to studies, co-occurring disorders affect people of all age-groups in the world.
-Individuals, especially those with a history of mental illness or substance abused disorders, should understand what these disorders are to get the ideal treatment.
-In 2018, the National Survey on Drug Use and Health established that 9.2 million adult US citizens suffer from dual diagnosis every year.
+According to studies, co-occurring disorders affect people of all age groups worldwide.
+Individuals, especially those with a history of mental illness or substance use disorders, should understand these disorders to get the ideal treatment.
+In 2018, the National Survey on Drug Use and Health established that 9.2 million adult U.S. citizens struggle with dual diagnosis every year.

 What Are Co-Occurring Disorders’ Symptoms?

 The symptoms of dual diagnosis differ from one person to the next due to the variety of combinations of illnesses that can occur.
-As such, it is nearly impossible to differentiate the symptoms of one condition from another as they often predate over each other.
-For an accurate diagnosis, the best rehab center in Texas embraces the use of high-tech alcohol and drug screening equipment.
+As such, it is nearly impossible to differentiate the symptoms of one condition from another as they often predate each other.
+For an accurate diagnosis, the best rehab centers embrace the use of high-tech alcohol and drug screening equipment.

 There are several common symptoms, such as:

 - Individuals withdrawing from family, friends, and hobbies

 - A sudden shift in behavior, making one start displaying unusual character traits

 - Consuming drugs and substances in dangerous conditions, such as poor health and starvation

 - Strong feelings to take a particular drug or substance to function